jytang2/fellowship-hw5-documentation/README.md

 * ``dist`` directory for production version of the app.
 * Gulp as task runner to minify and concatenate JS and CSS files.
 This is detailed inside of the ``gulpfile.js`` file in the root directory.
 Running the main task ``gulp all``: we first minify all of our css files, but do not concatenate them because theme switching is dependent on there being separate CSS files.
 We then minify all of our Javascript files and concatenate them into a single file, and place this file inside of the ``dist/public`` directory.
 Using ``gulp-useref``, Javascript import elements are collapsed to reference the concatenated ``all.js``.
 Finally all the assets and fonts are copied over to the ``dist/public`` directory.
 * These static files constitute the ``public`` directory to host on Parse.
 Then we simply need to run ``parse deploy`` in the ``dist`` directory to host the static files.
+* The ``gulp validate`` task can be used to validate all of the html.
+The output validation files are in html format and enumerate out all the warnings, errors, and notes that the W3C validator issues.

 ## <a name="technologies">Technologies</a> [&#8593;](#toc)
 * Gulp: Gulp and Grunt were the two task runners that we surveyed for our application.
 In the end, we decided to use Gulp instead of Grunt as our team had more experience with Gulp from prior projects and Gulp was much easier to configure.